 One week before listing

-Your agent will likely provide a professional photographer to highlight the best features of your home, and this is when your house should be clutter-free and ready for its closeup.
+We offer professional photography within our listing package to highlight the best features of your home, and this is when your house should be clutter-free and ready for its closeup.

-An engaging description of your home should be created by your agent to accompany the listing photos, so be sure to include all the reasons you love the house, and especially why you fell in love with it in the first place.
+An engaging and persuasive description of your home will be created by your agent to accompany the listing photos, so be sure to include all the reasons you love the house, and especially why you fell in love with it in the first place.
 At Door.com, this is when we'll install your lock box for showings and yard sign for advertising.

 Your home listing goes live online.
 If you choose to list with Door.com, we will implement our digital marketing strategies: listing your home on all of the major sites, such as Zillow, Trulia and Realtor.com while giving you full transparency into the process.

-You and your agent should be in communication about how showings go, and hopefully you receive an offer in a fairly short period of time.
+You and your listing agent should be in communication about how showings are performing, and hopefully you receive an offer in a fairly short period of time.
 At Door.com, sellers can view their listing performance, showing feedback, and offers all in one place within their Door.com account.

 Door.com makes selling your home easier, faster and less expensive.
 Contact us today to get your free home valuation and learn more about the home-selling experience.